 - Trifle: Layer the dip in a trifle bowl for a fancier touch (check out the picture below the recipe).
 I also added a fun chalkboard label to the front of the dish.

-- Individual cups: Make individual servings by using plastic cups.
+- Individual cups: Make individual 7 layer dip cups by servings in plastic cups.
 This is a fun way to make sure everyone gets a bite and there’s no double dipping!

 - 5-Layer Greek Dip